ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **3) No linkage (locals) + how a private function is exported via SYSCTL**

-Here’s the full `sysctl_ifcount()` function (as in FreeBSD 14.3), with line-by-line commentary.
+Here's the full `sysctl_ifcount()` function (as in FreeBSD 14.3), with line-by-line commentary.
 Notice how `rv` is a local; it has no linkage and exists only for the duration of this call.

-Note: I’ve added some extra comments to highlight what’s happening at each step.
+Note: I've added some extra comments to highlight what's happening at each step.

 ```c
 /* sys/net/if.c */